-1.35.
-The NPPF requires Mineral Planning Authorities to maintain a landbank of at least 7 years for sand and gravel.
-If the 10 year average of sales (2006 to 2015), taken from Table 2, is applied to the reserve figures (Table 3), this gives the following results:
+- 5.1.
+The NPPF requires Mineral Planning Authorities to maintain a landbank of at least 7 years for sand and gravel. - 5.2.
+The reserve for sand and gravel at the end of 2017 was approximately 12,607,000 tonnes.
+The 10 year average of sales (2008 to 2017), set out in Table 2, is 1.48 mtpa.
+If this figure is applied to the estimated reserve (see Table 3), this gives the following result:

-Sand and gravel reserves at end of 2015: 13.8 mt / 1.55 mt (10 year average to 2015) = 8.92 years
+Sand and gravel landbank: 12.6 mt / 1.48 mtpa = 8.52 years

-- 1.36.
+- 5.3.
 As noted above, land won sand and gravel in Dorset comprises Poole Formation sand and River Terrace sand and gravel.
-The landbank for sand and gravel (both Poole Formation and River Terrace aggregates combined) at the end of 2015 was almost 9 years, in excess of the required 7 years. - 1.37.
+The landbank for sand and gravel (both Poole Formation and River Terrace aggregates combined) at the end of 2017 was 8.52 years, in excess of the required 7 years. - 5.4.
 At this time the Mineral Planning Authority is in compliance with Policy AS1 of the 2014 Minerals Strategy which states that "An adequate and steady supply of locally extracted sand and gravel will be provided by maintaining a landbank of permitted sand and gravel reserves equivalent to at least 7 years' worth of supply over the period to 2028, based on the current agreed local annual supply requirement for Bournemouth, Dorset and Poole".
-However, existing reserves are not enough to maintain sales during the life of the emerging Draft Mineral Sites Plan and additional sites will need to be developed during the plan period.
+However, existing reserves are not enough to maintain sales during the life of the emerging Mineral Sites Plan and additional sites will need to be developed during the plan period. - 5.5.
+The Plan identifies sufficient sites to meet Policy AS1 of the the Minerals Strategy and it is expected to be adopted during 2019.
+The permitted reserve figure will have changed by the time of adoption as sales continue and reserves fall. - 5.6.
+It is estimated that sales of sand and gravel during the period from the end of December 2017 to the end of June 2019 will be approximately 1.89 million tonnes (assuming sales in 2018 and 2019 remain generally in line with those for 2017), giving an estimated permitted reserve of sand and gravel at the end of June 2019 of approximately 11.51 million tonnes (taking into account new permissions issued in 2018). - 5.7.
+Using this estimated figure, along with an end date for the plan period of 2034 (15 years from adoption) and the most recent ten year average of sand and gravel supply (2008-2017) of 1.48 million tonnes per annum, the amount of sand and gravel to be provided for will be: